When is the best time to apply for a job to Teach abroad?

 France- The TAPIF programme hires teaching assistants.
 The deadline to submit the application is normally around January of the previous academic year.

 Please note the above are only examples of teaching programs, not recommendations.
-If you are interested in an official teaching program, it is important that you research if it is the right one for you and the requirements needed to apply.
+It is important that you research if it is the right one for you and the requirements needed to apply.

 Online teaching: Ongoing with some low-demand periods

 Applying for online teaching jobs is a little more straightforward than traditional in-classroom posts.
 One of the benefits of online teaching is that it is continuous.
 Companies advertise positions all year round.
-If you don’t see an advert for the company you are interested in, you can head to their website and it’s very likely you’ll find an online application form there to fill out.
-Then, when the company needs teachers, they will contact you if they are interested in interviewing you
+If you don’t see an advert for the company you are interested in, you can head to their website.
+It’s very likely you’ll find an online application form there to fill out.

-While you can apply at any time for online teaching, it’s important to note that there are some quieter periods which might affect the speed of your application and onboarding to the company.
+While you can apply at any time for online teaching, it’s important to note that there are some quieter periods .
+This might affect the speed of your application and onboarding to the company.
 It’s not unusual to hear back from a company months later if they get a sudden demand for teachers.
-The Christmas and New year periods might be a bit slower as students take a break and also, any holidays that might have a big impact on the main market of the company you are working for (Chinese New year for example).
-Summer tends to be a quieter time for these companies as students all over the world take their holidays at this time.
+The Christmas and New year periods might be a bit slower as students take a break.
+Also, any holidays that might have a big impact on the main market of the company you are working for (Chinese New year for example).
+Summer tends to be a quieter time for these companies as students take their holidays at this time.
 It doesn’t mean you can’t apply before or during summer, but it might take a while to process your application.
-If you start working, you might also find there are fewer hours to go around but this will pick up when September approaches.
+If you start working, you might also find there are fewer hours to go around.
+But this will pick up when September approaches.

-The above are the key hiring periods for different teaching contexts but there are jobs advertised all year round.
-There are always schools that need to replace a teacher or find a sudden demand for more classes and more teachers.
-It’s not impossible to get a job at any point of the year but it’s important to be aware of the peak hiring seasons so you can have the best chance of finding the job you want!
-While you are finishing your TEFL qualification, it’s a good idea to think about the type of job you would like to apply for and where you would like to base yourself.
+There are always schools that need to replace a teacher or need more teachers.
+It’s not impossible to get a job at any point of the year but it’s important to be aware of the peak hiring seasons.
+This is so you can have the best chance of finding the job you want!
+While you are finishing your TEFL qualification, it’s a good idea to think about the type of job you would like to apply for.
 At this time, you can look out for job adverts which will give you an idea of the quantity of work available and the requirements for the type of position that you will likely apply for when you finish your online TEFL course!